It’s not every day that we meet somebody as passionate and excitable about online security as us at TeamPassword. In May, we met our match.

 Lowry has always worked in the world of cyber security.
-After college, he began stints at the Department of Defense and the Federal Reserve.
-Lowry followed a friend and fellow colleague over to NASDAQ at a time when application security was really taking off.
+After college, he began stints at the Department of Defense and Federal Reserve, then followed a friend and colleague to NASDAQ at a time when application security was really taking off.
 He took the opportunity to work with VTS as his interests in SAAS grew.
-He knew he wanted to work for a startup, but played his hand carefully.
 “I knew I didn’t want to go to any old startup,” Lowry admits, “B2B is my expertise and VTS fit like a glove.”

-As Lowry closes the chapter on year one at VTS, he finds himself enjoying the many hats that an employee of startup would find himself or herself wearing.
-His daily workflow involves all of teams in the company.
-He is a stakeholder on the Platform Team, managing all sides while working together with team members to ensure that the platform itself if following the right procedures.
-This includes monthly dynamic scans and code scans on the platform side and giving people the right level of account access and making sure applications and services are integrated properly on the organizational side.
+As Lowry rounds out his first year one at VTS, he finds himself enjoying the many hats the startup lets him wear and loves coming up with creative solutions to everyday security issues.
+He’s a stakeholder on the Platform Team, managing and working with team members to ensure the platform is following the right procedures.
+This includes monthly dynamic scans and code scans on the platform side, granting the right level of account access, and making sure applications and services are integrated properly on the organizational side.

-It goes without saying that somebody who has spent the entirety of their career in cyber security needs a reliable service to securely store and share passwords.
+It goes without saying that somebody who has spent the entirety of their career in cybersecurity needs a reliable service to securely store and share passwords.
 Lowry describes TeamPassword as, “a secure way to share your passwords with teammates or other people in your organization, in a world where you can’t really.”
-He recognizes the hard truth that many companies, when it comes to passwords, will traditionally just write them down or add them to an insecure spreadsheet, even when they are told not to.
+He recognizes the hard truth that when it comes to passwords, many companies just write them down or add them to an insecure spreadsheet, even when told not to.

-Lowry expressed enthusiasm for what’s ahead for TeamPassword, prying into when certain features will be made available to him.
-His passion for cyber security really shines through when he speaks on what he likes about TeamPassword and where he thinks the service could strengthen.
+Lowry’s passion for cybersecurity really shines through when he speaks on TeamPassword’s strengths and where he thinks the service could improve.
 “The whole model, as a security person, is really the right way to do things,” he says.